glmcdona/FoosAI/README.md

 * Fully connected neural network layers with 50% dropout runs 256->128->64-> 3 outputs

 Training:
-* Trained for 4 days on my personal PC to learn to only output the three rod positions.
+* Trained for 12 hours on my personal PC to learn to only output the three rod positions.
 The theory is that this teaches it to learn how to understand the rod positions.
-* The resulting model is then taken, and instead trained where the output is the change in rod position over the next 2 camera frames.
-This is a much harder problem and trained for another couple days.
+* The resulting model is then taken, and instead trained where the output is the change in rod position over the next 3 camera frames.
+This is a much harder problem and it was trained for 6 straight days until it began overfitting.

 Running the model:
 * Runs on the graphics card of my Surface Book in realtime form webcam footage at a framerate of around 25 frames a second :)